 Full-color illustrations take up the majority of the space.
-The illustrations use cartoon-like drawings with simplified globes and maps that are perfect for young students.
-They provide just enough information for children to understand something of the history of mapmaking, the role of explorers in helping to map the earth, different types of maps, and how we use them.
+These illustrations use cartoon-like drawings with simplified globes and maps that are perfect for young students.
+The text and illustrations provide just enough information for children to understand something of the history of mapmaking, different types of maps, the role of explorers in helping to map the earth, and how we use maps.

-It introduces terms like north, south, east, west, Equator, northern hemisphere, and southern hemisphere.
-It will help if you have on hand your own globe and a flat map that includes your location so that children can think about these terms in relation to where they live.
-You might help them identify the direction from your home where people your children know live—north, south, east, or west.
+This book introduces terms like north, south, east, west, equator, Northern Hemisphere, and Southern Hemisphere.
+It will help if you have your own globe and a flat map that includes your location so that children can see and think about these terms in relation to where they live.
+You might also help them identify the direction from your home where people they know live—north, south, east, or west.

 The book has one error that I think should be pointed out and perhaps discussed with children.
 On pages six and seven, it says, “Until a few centuries ago, the earth was neither fully explored nor accurately mapped….
 At this time, most people still believed that the earth was as flat as a pancake.”
 Even though today there remain enough believers in a flat earth to hold a conference (the third annual Flat Earth International Conference in Dallas, Texas), it is a gross exaggeration to say that most people in the 1700s still believed it.
 After all, Magellan circumnavigated the earth in the early 1500s.

-Despite that one exaggeration, Maps & Globes serves are a great introduction to the topic for ages five through eight.
+Despite that one exaggeration, Maps & Globes serves as a great introduction to geography for ages five through eight.